cse-sim/cse/doc/src/docs/input-data/top-members.md

 Type: float

-Endtest convergence tolerance for internal iteration in CNE models (no effect for CSE models) Small values for the tolerance cause more accurate simulations but slower performance.
+Endtest convergence tolerance for internal iteration when the zone is served by AIRHANDLER/TERMINAL objects (has no effect on zones served by RSYS).
+Small values for the tolerance cause more accurate simulations but slower performance.
 The user may wish to use a high number during the initial design process (to quicken the runs) and then lower the tolerance for the final design (for better accuracy).
 Values other than .001 have not been explored.

 {{
   member_table({